Phillies try to show run to World Series was just a start

 Harper’s need to address a balky right elbow that turned the right fielder into a designated hitter this season is one of the top priorities for the National League champions.

-In one sense, the Phillies ended the season pretty much where they expected to land when spring training opened with championship expectations.
+In one sense, the Phillies ended the season pretty much where they expected to land when spring training opened with championship aspirations.

-The Phillies spent $179 million on Kyle Schwarber and Nick Castellanos as big-bat, free-agent pieces to a lineup that needed power in the batting order to compete with Atlanta and New York.
+Philadelphia spent $179 million on Kyle Schwarber and Nick Castellanos as big-bat, free-agent additions to a lineup that needed power to compete with Atlanta and the New York Mets in the NL East.

 A veteran manager had been hired with the lone goal of winning a World Series.
 The Phillies had the reigning NL MVP in Harper and the Cy Young Award runner-up in Zack Wheeler.
-Owner John Middleton spent more than $230 million on a payroll of players he expected was strong enough to win the World Series.
+Owner John Middleton spent more than $230 million on a payroll of players he thought was strong enough to win the World Series.
 This was a team expected on opening day to reach the playoffs for the first time since 2011.

 But somewhere along the way, the team turned into plucky underdogs that shocked the baseball world.
-The Phillies were 23-29 and 5 1/2 games out of the second NL wild-card spot in early June when they fired Joe Girardi and decided to ride with Philly Rob.
-Rob Thomson made all the right moves along the way — until he didn’t, lifting Wheeler too soon in a Game 6 loss — and earned an extension that gives the Phillies stability in the dugout.
-He’s now charged with winning that first World Series since 2008.
+The Phillies were 23-29 and 5 1/2 games out of the final NL wild-card spot in early June when they fired manager Joe Girardi and decided to ride with Philly Rob.
+Former bench coach Rob Thomson made all the right moves along the way — until he didn’t, perhaps lifting Wheeler too soon in a Game 6 loss that ended the World Series — and earned an extension that gives the Phillies stability in the dugout.
+He’s now charged with winning that first World Series title since 2008.

-And no upbeat anthem will dull the suffering if they miss next season.
+And no upbeat anthem will dull the pain if they miss out next season.

 HARPER’S FUTURE